 Singapore: Manufacturing and electronics PMIs remain in expansionary territory in November

-The Purchasing Managers’ Indices (PMIs)—produced by the Singapore Institute of Purchasing and Materials Management (SIPMM)—for the manufacturing and electronics sectors both indicated improving conditions in November, as both sectors continued to recover after falling to the lowest levels in over a decade in April due to the coronavirus pandemic.
+The Purchasing Managers’ Indices (PMIs)—produced by the Singapore Institute of Purchasing and Materials Management (SIPMM)—for the manufacturing and electronics sectors both remained in expansionary terrain in November as they continued to recover from the pandemic’s negative impact.